Template iterations of quadratic maps and hybrid Mandelbrot sets: Hybrid, contour and multi-Mandelbrot sets

 While the hybrid set for $c_0=0$ may be the easiest to study and understand, one can consider hybrid sets for other values of $c_0$.
 Figure~\ref{hybrid_table} illustrates the hybrid sets for a grid of $c_0$ complex values with Re$(c_0) \in [-1.6,0.8]$, and Im$(c_0) \in [-1,1]$.
 There are a few different ways in which one can organize this atlas of $c_0$-indexed hybrid sets.
-Below we describe two such ways, by defining two new sets:
+Below we describe two such ways, by defining two new sets.
+Based upon the function $b$ defined in Section~\ref{intro}, one can define a new function